$S$-Packing Coloring of Cubic Halin Graphs: Introduction

 \begin{conjecture}[Bre\v{s}ar, Klav\v{z}ar, Rall, and Wash \cite{9}] Let $G$ be a subcubic graph, then $\chi_{p}(S(G)) \leq 5$. \end{conjecture}

 Due to the fact that if $G$ is $(s_{1},s_{2},...,s_{k})$-packing colorable then $S(G)$ is $(1,2s_{1}+1,2s_{2}+1,...,2s_{k}+1)$-packing colorable, Gastineau and Togni \cite{16} observed that if a graph $G$ is $(1, 1, 2, 2)$-packing colorable then $\chi_{p}(S(G)) \leq 5$.
 To prove that a subclass of subcubic graphs satisfies Conjecture 1, by the previous observation, it is sufficient to prove that it is $(1,1,2,2)$-packing colorable.
 They also asked the stronger question of whether every subcubic graph except the Petersen graph is $(1, 1, 2, 3)$-packing colorable.
 Gastineau and Togni \cite{16} showed that subcubic graphs are $(1, 2, 2, 2, 2, 2, 2)$-packing colorable and $(1, 1, 2, 2, 2)$-packing colorable.
 Balogh, Kostochka and Liu \cite{3} proved that subcubic graphs are $(1, 1, 2, 2, 3, 3, 4)$-packing colorable with color 4 used at most once and 2-degenerate subcubic graphs are $(1, 1, 2, 2, 3, 3)$-packing colorable.
 Moreover, Borodin and Ivanova \cite{4} proved that every subcubic planar graph with girth at least 23 has a $(2, 2, 2, 2)$-packing coloring.
-Bre\v{s}ar, Gastineau and Togni \cite{11} proved very recently that every subcubic outerplanar graph has a $(1, 2, 2, 2)$-packing coloring and their result is sharp in the sense that there exist subcubic outerplanar graphs that are not $(1,2,2,3)$-packing colorable.
-On our way for proving Conjecture 1 for a subclass of subcubic graphs which are Halin, and depending on the observation of Gastineau and Togni, it would have been sufficient to prove that such graphs are $(1,1,2,2)$-packing colorable, but we proved a stronger result which is that cubic Halin graphs are $(1,1,2,3)$-packing colorable, and this answers the question posed by Gastineau and Togni \cite{16} for these graphs.\\ Concerning the $(1,2,2,\dots )$-packing coloring of cubic Halin graphs, we prove in Section 3 that cubic Halin graphs are $(1,2,2,2,2,2)$-packing colorable.
+Bre\v{s}ar, Gastineau and Togni \cite{11} proved that every subcubic outerplanar graph has a $(1, 2, 2, 2)$-packing coloring and their result is sharp in the sense that there exist subcubic outerplanar graphs that are not $(1,2,2,3)$-packing colorable.
+Moreover, Kostochka and Liu \cite{neww} recently showed that every 2-connected subcubic outerplanar graph is $(1,1,2)$-packing colorable and every subcubic outerplanar graph is $(1,1,2,4)$ packing-colorable.
+On our way to proving Conjecture 1 for a subclass of subcubic graphs which are Halin, and depending on the observation of Gastineau and Togni, it would have been sufficient to prove that such graphs are $(1,1,2,2)$-packing colorable, but we proved a stronger result which is that cubic Halin graphs are $(1,1,2,3)$-packing colorable, and this answers the question posed by Gastineau and Togni \cite{16} for these graphs.\\ Concerning the $(1,2,2,\dots )$-packing coloring of cubic Halin graphs, we prove in Section 3 that cubic Halin graphs are $(1,2,2,2,2,2)$-packing colorable.